thewtex/thesis/introduction/background_and_significance.rst

 ischemic attacks (TIA), usually last from 2-15 minutes.
 They result in cerebral impairment that subsides in under twenty-four hours [Whisnant1990]_.
-In addition, there also may be chronic ischemic events resulting from microemboli that explain some dementias due to vascular cognitive impairment [Whisnant1990]_.
+In addition, there also may be chronic ischemic events resulting from microemboli that may explain some dementias due to vascular cognitive impairment [Whisnant1990]_.
 According to Hachinski et al., one in three people will experience stroke or dementia, but twice as many individuals will incur cognitive impairment to a lesser degree [Hachinski2006]_.
 Hachinski reported on